raystack/raccoon/docs/docs/concepts/architecture.md

 ### Channels

 Buffered Channels are used to store the incoming events' batch.
-The server acknowledges the client's receiving message.
 The channel sizes can be configured based on the load & capacity.

 ### Keeping connections alive